isomerpages/moe-sthildassec/_hildan-experience/Our Curriculum/Craft & Technology (Art, Music, D&T, FCE).md

 **_FCE/NFS_**: Upper Sec students participate in a learning journey to Temasek Polytechnic to deepen their knowledge in the discipline and understand more about post-Sec options in the Food, Nutrition and Culinary Science Faculty.
 In addition, selected students have the opportunity to participate in the Food Entrepreneurship Competition in Republic Polytechnic.

-**_Music_****:** Students with an aptitude, interest and passion in pursuing Music may apply and enroll in ‘O’ Levels / Higher Music.
+**_Music_**:Students with an aptitude, interest and passion in pursuing Music may apply and enroll in ‘O’ Levels / Higher Music.
 Also, there are song writing competitions where students may participate in.

 **Achievements**